ray-project/ray/doc/source/data/working-with-ndarrays.rst

 ============================

 Array-like data is ubiquitous in ML workloads.
-This guide describes the limitations and best practices of working such data.
+This guide describes the limitations and best practices of working with such data.

 Data representation
 -------------------

-Ray Data represents array-like data as NumPy ndarrays.
+Ray Data represents array-like data as `NumPy ndarrays <https://numpy.org/doc/stable/reference/arrays.ndarray.html>`__.

 .. testcode::